 Communicate fully with your M&A advisory team what you ultimately want to get out of a deal.
 Your sale may be part of your succession plan, your retirement plan, or a plan for you to stay on in a new role with your company.
 You should also apply this thinking to others on your staff.
 A strong leadership team is a valuable asset in a sale.

-Another question to ask is whether you have the right legal structure for your company in order to achieve your goals.
+Another question to ask is whether you have the right legal structure for your company to achieve your goals.
 Your transaction and diligence advisory team can analyze this and help you make a change if one is required.
 When vetting advisors, ask about their experience with sales of companies structured similarly to yours.

 Think Like A Buyer